-But this seemingly idyllic state of the school's affairs was not to last as it encountered a period of religious intolerance.
+Friday Morning Prayer & Scripture Lessons Reading, Writing in Copy Books, Cyphering Friday Afternoon Church Catechison, Geography Writing on Slates, Cyphering & Tables But this seemingly idyllic state of the school's affairs was not to last as it encountered a period of religious intolerance.
 The Rev. Edward Berens had undoubtedly been a good friend and mentor to the Trustees and children of Bourton School.
 But sadly, he passed away in April 1859 at the Vicarage in Shrivenham that he had built from new at his own cost in 1805.
-(See SHS Listing No N361 for further information).
-The new Vicar of Shrivenham was George Murray and it was he who would start what would be two years of trouble for Bourton School.
+(See SHS Listing No N361).
+The new Vicar of Shrivenham was George Murray, and it was he who would start what would be two years of trouble for Bourton School.

 The Rev. George Murray upon taking up his new Living turned his attention immediately to Bourton.
 In a letter dated 26th December 1859, himself, Churchwardens John Wilson and John Allaway wrote to the managers of Bourton School.
 They also described themselves as Trustees and Visitors of Bourton School.
 They quote that the religious teachings of the children should be in accordance with the teaching of the Church of England as by law established.
-They further stated that they were of the opinion that those rules had been violated by the Master & Mistress of the school, and that they were constant attendants at a place of worship in the hamlet of Bourton which is not in communion with the Church of England.
-(Page 18.
-N770).
+They further stated that they believed those rules had been violated by the Master & Mistress of the school, and that they were constant attendants at a place of worship in the hamlet of Bourton which is not in communion with the Church of England.
+(SHS N770.
+Minute Book - Page 18).